ahernot/ahernot.github.io/README.md

 * change favicon.ico size to improve loading time
 * change image sizes to improve loading time

+* todo quick:
+* fix image info container borders on mobile (make overflow all around)
+* when click back on mobile, hide again. and hide with animation too

 # To do
 * add padding below carousel caption